Skip to main content

 • Generic ICF Level 2: $3,500 to $4,800

-The honest read: at the low end, Awakened Academy is significantly cheaper than the generic ICF program.
-At the flagship tier ($9,000), Awakened Academy is roughly twice the price, but it includes much more (best-selling author training, online course creator training, lifetime access, lifetime live-call support, money-back guarantee).
+The honest read: at the low end, Awakened Academy is slightly cheaper than the generic ICF program.
+At the flagship tier ($9,000), Awakened Academy is roughly twice the price, but it includes much more (best-selling author training, online course creator training, lifetime access, lifetime live-call support).

 When you account for total cost-to-competence over 2 to 3 years (most generic ICF graduates spend an extra $4,000 to $8,000 on depth training afterward), the price gap mostly closes.